 An employee must schedule all vested vacation pursuant to Section 17.02.
-However, an employee shall have the right to carry over one (1) week's vacation from one year to the next.
+However, an employee shall have the right to carry over one (1) weeks' vacation from one year to the next.
 Once the carry-over is exercised in a given year, it cannot be changed for that year.
 If an employee is disallowed his vacation due to Company needs and that vacation was scheduled pursuant to Section 17.01, any excess vacation beyond the one-week carry-over allotment will carry over for use in the following year.
+In the event an employee fails to schedule all vested vacation in accordance with Section 17.02, the employee must schedule the unscheduled vacation, subject to Company approval of days selected, prior to July 1 of the following year.
+If unscheduled vacation remains untaken, the Employer may schedule the remaining days for that year.
+It is the obligation of the employee to inform the Employer if he or she is exercising the right to carry over the weeks' vacation to the following year.